StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 both a time for research and a time for taking courses on topics that I had little exposure to while studying in a physics department: fluid mechanics, atmospheric and oceanic dynamics, climate dynamics.
-I got the hang of it after a while, sufficiently it seems to land a job as a federal scientist at GFDL starting 1996.
+I got the hang of it after a while, sufficient to land a job as a federal scientist at GFDL starting spring 1996.
 That transition also saw me getting married (now with one son, born 2006) and deciding to settle down in Princeton for the long haul.